 $\xy 0;/r.12pc/: (0,0)*{\dcross{j}{i}}; \endxy$ for $j \neq i$.
 Let $X \in \gMod{{}_iR(\beta)}$.
 Consider the following diagram:

-We need to prove that the red diagram commutes.
-It is easy to see that all the other inside diagrams are commutative.
+We need to prove that the thick diagram commutes.
+It is easy to see that all the other inner diagrams are commutative.
 Hence, it suffices to prove the commutativity of the outer diagram.
 We prove it by induction on $\height \beta$.

-If $\beta = 0$, then $XE_i =0$ and the assertion is trivial.
+If $\beta = 0$, then $F_iX = XE_i =0$ and the assertion is trivial.
 Assume $\beta \neq 0$.
 Since it is enough to show the assertion for projective modules, we may assume $X = X'F_k$ for some $k \in I$ and $X' \in \gMod{{}_iR(\beta-\alpha_k)}$.